rzadvornov/spacex-playwright-tests/README.md

 - Maintain the existing design patterns
 - Add comments for complex logic
 - Update documentation as needed
+- Run `npm run bdd-generate` after modifying feature files
+- Ensure all tests pass before submitting PR

+### Pull Request Process
+1. Update the README.md with details of changes if applicable
+2. Ensure all tests pass: `npm test`
+3. Update documentation for any new features
+4. The PR will be merged once reviewed and approved

 ## 📝 License